Weisfeiler-Lehman goes Dynamic: An Analysis of the Expressive Power of Graph Neural Networks for Attributed and Dynamic Graphs: Appendix

-\begin{proof} The proof is quite identical to the one contained in \cite{scarselli2008computational}.
-The only remark needed here is that we can consider the whole stacking of all features from both nodes and edges without loss of generality; indeed, if we were considering separately the node features and the edge features, we would need conditions on the hypercubes s.t.:
+\begin{proof} The proof is similar to the one contained in \cite{scarselli2008computational}.
+The only remark needed here is that we can consider the whole concatenating of all attributes from both nodes and edges without loss of generality; indeed, if we were considering the node and the edge attributes separately, we would need conditions on the hypercubes, s.t.:

-then we can stack those feature vectors, as in the statement, s.t. :
+Then we can stack those attribute vectors, as in the statement, s.t. :